on4r4p/Copernicus/README.md

 15. Search in Skype Directory

-16. Search in Facebook Directory  al
+16. Search in Facebook Directory

 17. Then make a graph in neo4j .